 We examined changes in these variables across the development of colonies in different salp species and characterized a developmental ontology of salp colony architecture by first describing the set of developmental transformations that give rise to each architecture, then identifying which intermediate stages in the formation of more derived architectures in some species are equivalent to the adult finalized architectures in other species, to build a process-based hierarchical ontology of the architectures within colonial developmental pathways.

+A developmental ontology of architectural transition pathways – In congruence with Madin (1990), we observed that the earliest stages in the development of salp colonies across all species display a transversal double chain architecture which undergoes subsequent changes towards the adult colonial architecture.

-A developmental ontology of architectural transition pathways - Some taxa, such as Pegea spp. and Traustedtia spp., retain the transversal double-chain architecture throughout the growth and development of the blastozooids in the chain.
+In some taxa, such as Pegea spp. and Traustedtia spp., we observed that the transversal double-chain architecture remains unchanged throughout the growth and development of the blastozooids in the chain.
 This architecture is characterized by a dorsoventral zooid-stolon angle of ~90°, with ventral attachment to the chiral neighbor and lateral attachment to the lateral neighbors (Fig. 2A).
-These chains move parallel to the oral-aboral axis of their zooids, at an angle orthogonal to the length of the chain.
+In the field, we observed these chains moving parallel to the oral-aboral axis of their zooids, at an angle orthogonal to the length of the chain.
 Often, we find colonies of Pegea species moving in a coiled formation, where the transversal chain is curled up on the oral-aboral-normal plane.
-Most other species do not retain this developmentally basal architecture, but instead modify the orientation, rotation, and position of the zooids relative to each other and the axis of the chain during development (Fig. 5).
-We observed that the developmental series of all salp species (Fig. 3) with non-transversal adult architectures fall under three distinct developmental transition pathways (Fig. 6).
+Other species we examined do not retain this developmentally basal architecture, but instead modify the orientation, rotation, and position of the zooids relative to each other and the axis of the chain during development (Fig. 5).
+Our observations on the developmental series of salp species revealed intermediate stages between the initial transversal arrangement and the final adult arrangement (terminal architecture).
+In the case of the most elaborate terminal architectures (such as bipinnate chains, linear chains, and clusters) their intermediate stages shared the diagnostic characteristics of other simpler terminal architectures.
+We summarized the developmental relationships between architectures as three hypothesized developmental transition pathways (depicted in Figure 6), each characterized by specific zooid rearrangement processes.